jerumanu/pitches2/README.md

 ## BEHAVIURAL DRIVEN DEVELOPMENT
- * The user is able to view the headlines of different qoutes according to there categories and also go ahead and read more about the nqoutesin details.
+ * The user is able to view the headlines of different pitches according to there categories and also go ahead and read more about the nqoutesin details.
 ## SKILLS

 * python3.8